Mohamed-Ashif/Parkinsons-Disease-Prediction-System/README.md

-# Parkinson's Disease Prediction Using Machine Learning
+# Parkinson's Disease Prediction Using Machine Learning Streamlit Webapp

 This project aims to develop a machine learning model for predicting Parkinson's disease based on available data.
 Early detection and prediction of Parkinson's disease can assist in timely intervention and personalized treatment plans, improving patient outcomes.